Facebook

 The State of Dentistry in South Africa

-The state of dentistry in South Africa is a mixed bag.
-On the one hand, the country has a well-established dental profession with a long history.
+The current state of dentistry in South Africa presents a mixed picture.
+On one hand, the country boasts a well-established dental profession with a long history.

-A 2017 study found that there is a ratio of just one dentist per 10,000 people in South Africa, which is far below the World Health Organization’s recommendation of one dentist per 6,000 people.
-This shortage is particularly acute in rural areas.
+• Shortage of Dentists: A 2017 study found that there is only one dentist per 10,000 people in South Africa, far below the World Health Organization’s recommendation of one dentist per 6,000 people.

-The Dentistry Development Foundation Trust (DDFT), for instance, is a non-profit organization that is working to address the shortage of dentists in South Africa.
+• Dentistry Development Foundation Trust (DDFT): This non-profit organization is actively working to address the shortage of dentists.

 Understanding Teledentistry

-Video conferencing is a popular choice, but teledentistry can also involve text messages, phone calls, emails, real-time chat, and even private message boards.
+• Communication Methods: Video conferencing is the primary mode, but it can also include text messaging, phone calls, emails, real-time chat, and private message boards.

 • Initial consultations for dental problems